crisgompec/Underwater/README.md

-# Underwater
+# Elimination of skin stripes in underwater pictures
-This is the Git repository for the project of the Digital Image Processing class in Georgia Tech.
-The aim is to achieve the proper elemination of the 'zebra stripes' that appear under water in some pictures.
-The contributors of the project are Miguel Jimenez and Cristian Gomez.
+This is the final project for the Digital Image Processing class at Georgia Tech.

+The objective is to eliminate white stripes that are formed by applying different techniques learnt in the course.
+Further information can be found on the PowerPoint file named Underwater.